stefeena/Bestbuy/README.md

 ### Project Overview

-As a newly appointed *Full-Stack Cloud-Native Developer* at Best Buy, a leading electronics retailer, the task is to design, build, and deploy a demo *cloud-native application* for Best Buy's online store.
-The application architecture draws inspiration from the *Algonquin Pet Store (On Steroids)* design, with a notable modification: the *Order Queue Service* will utilize a managed backing service such as Azure Service Bus instead of an owned solution like RabbitMQ.
-The project will leverage a Kubernetes cluster for deployment and aims to showcase the functionality and scalability of a cloud-native application in a retail environment.
+As a newly appointed Full-Stack Cloud-Native Developer at Best Buy, a leading electronics retailer, your assignment is to design, develop, and deploy a demo cloud-native application for the company’s online store.
+The application’s architecture will take inspiration from the Algonquin Pet Store (On Steroids) design, with a key change: the Order Queue Service will utilize a managed solution such as Azure Service Bus instead of a self-hosted option like RabbitMQ.
+The project will be deployed on a Kubernetes cluster and aims to demonstrate the functionality and scalability of a cloud-native retail application.

 ## *Assignment Objectives*
 - Implement a cloud-native application using microservices architecture.